 Desalt Organics-Containing Wastewaters & Produced Water

-- Reduce the need for complex pre-treatment.
+- Reduces the need for complex pre-treatment.

 Desalt Produced Water for Enhanced Oil Recovery (EOR)